lapinek/platform-scripting/README.md

 * ### <a id="summary-managing-scripts"></a>Management and Configuration

-    ### AM

-    The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter shows how the scripts can be managed via REST and command line interfaces.
-These may represent the most efficient way to manage scripts in automated environments; for example, in production deployments.
-At the same time, AM console UI provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.

-    Managing scripts requires an administrative account; for example, the built in `amadmin`.
-The admin user credentials can be used directly in AM console and with the `ssoadmin` command in Terminal.
-To manage scripts via the REST, you'd need to provide an authentication header, `iPlanetDirectoryPro` is expected by default, populated with the SSO token of an administrative user.

     ### IDM

     In IDM, the scripts can be managed directly in separate files and referenced from the configuration.
 The configuration can be itself managed directly in the file system.
 Alternatively configuration files may be populated with the script content.